NotMurky/ESP32-Projects/README.md

 # Code

 - The Code is currently unavailable as it is off-site.
-- The firmware File is availage which will be listed in the Project Folder.
+- ~~The firmware File is availage which will be listed in the Project Folder.~~ Edit: Firmware file contain sensitive infomation, it is not available.
 ## License

 MIT License